alan-zhang-22/mdkit/docs/implementation-plan.md

 **Deliverables:** ✅ **COMPLETED**
 - ✅ LLM integration system
-- ✅ Language detection system with Natural Language framework
+- ✅ Language detection system with Natural Language framework (moved to Core)
 - ✅ Prompt template system with multi-language support
 - ✅ Multi-language support with confidence scoring
+- ✅ **NEW: LanguageDetector integrated into Core module for better architecture**
+- ✅ **NEW: Language-aware document processing pipeline**
+- ✅ **NEW: Enhanced processing statistics with language distribution tracking**

 **Success Criteria:** ✅ **ACHIEVED**
 - ✅ Can connect to local LLM backends